FerranAgulloLopez/ISP_mail_generation/README.md

     	- update repository image: change the line 19 of the deployment.yaml file with the url of the docker image from the selected repository
     	- select port: we are using the port 8001 in the configuration files but it can be changed
     	- upload generator model: upload the generator model to some kind of storage public or private
+    	- upload scorer model: upload the scorer model to some kind of storage public or private
-    	- update storage: update the storage.yaml file to comply with the chosen storage
+    	- update storage: update the generator_model_storage.yaml  and scorer_model_storage.yaml files to comply with the chosen storage
     - run: apply the configuration files
+        - kubectl apply -f generator_model_storage.yaml
-        - kubectl apply -f storage.yaml
+        - kubectl apply -f scorer_model_storage.yaml
     	- kubectl apply -f deployment.yaml
     	- kubectl apply -f service.yaml